 2. Customer Support:

 Ally Bank was one of the frontrunners that recognized how AI could help with customer support.
 They introduced Ally Assist, a chatbot, in 2015 to direct customers toward their solutions.
 In 2016, Bank of America’s Erica became a huge hit.
 Chatbots are expected to handle 75-90% of healthcare and banking queries by this year’s end.
-In fact, chatbots are now an impressive tool for brand communication.
-AI-powered chatbots, virtual assistants, and other AI interfaces are quick in saving workload by efficiently handling the basic queries and concerns of the customers.
+These have emerged as effective tools for brand communication.
+AI-powered chatbots, virtual assistants, and other AI interfaces can reduce workload by efficiently handling the basic queries and concerns of the customers.

 3. Asset management: